Post #3: Time to run the machine for the next 100 years

 The shared resources approach is commonly used for smaller plants or when the utility has a series of plants in close proximity or within a predefined operational region.
 In this approach, a smaller maintenance and operations team is present on the plant, with operators typically working on a 24/7 basis and maintenance crews available on business days and during emergencies.

 As depicted in the organizational chart, the number of positions or “boxes” is reduced compared to the self-sufficient approach, reflecting the smaller teams involved.
 The maintenance teams are often shared among multiple plants and assets, and maintenance engineering does not directly report to the plant manager but is shared across the plants.
-The number of safety representatives is reduced to one, and in some cases, emergency response teams may also be shared or formed by the plant’s own employees.

 The local operations and seasonal maintenance approach involves maintaining a small team for day-to-day operations and an on-call or seasonal maintenance team.
 This approach is feasible in locations where a nearby community can provide accommodations for the personnel.
-It’s important to design the facilities with this in mind, providing limited accommodations while ensuring the availability of emergency services to prioritize personnel safety and security in the life cycle cost analysis.

 This philosophy also involves a shared pool of engineers who support operations, maintenance, project management, and contract management tasks.
 Safety remains independent of any manager and may have dedicated representatives for each region.
-The transmission and distribution approach is similar to other areas but is “regionalized,” meaning it does not share resources with the generation team, except for control room maintenance in cases where a dedicated control room for the plant or region exists.

 In this approach, it is important to allocate significant capital investment to ensure backup systems are in place for various subsystems and to implement state-of-the-art on-site diagnostics and data acquisition for the entire site, not just the generation equipment.
-Remote monitoring and security measures should be considered, and on-site security personnel may be necessary based on the risk assessment.
-Building a fully self-sufficient facility, essentially a fortress, that can operate without human intervention for extended periods is crucial.
-It is essential to anticipate and plan for multiple emergency and problem scenarios, and establish contingency plans through equipment and capital investments to mitigate associated risks.
-While this approach requires substantial capital investment, it minimizes labor costs.
+Building a fully self-sufficient facility that can operate without human intervention for extended periods is crucial.

-Final thoughts on Operations
+Final Thoughts on Operations

 In conclusion, there is no one-size-fits-all approach to operating and maintaining hydro plants.
 The scenarios discussed in this series are just a few examples, and the actual approach may vary greatly depending on the organization and the specific circumstances of the hydro plant.
 It often takes years of trial and error to find the most effective and safe way to operate these assets.

 Looking ahead, the future of hydro plant operations may lean towards full remote operation rather than constant on-site presence.
-The ongoing advancements in operation’s supervision technology are driving this shift, with the goal of maximizing the reliability and uninterrupted operation of the machines for as long as there is water to generate power.
+The ongoing advancements in operations supervision technology are driving this shift, with the goal of maximizing the reliability and uninterrupted operation of the machines for as long as there is water to generate power.

 However, whether full remote operation is a good or bad thing remains to be seen.
 Time will tell how it evolves and if it proves to be the optimal approach for hydro plants.
 It is an area open for discussion and consideration.

 What do you think should be taken into account when operating a hydro plant or a system of plants?
 Let’s continue the conversation!
-And don’t forget to check our other two posts on this subject: